notsimon/notsimon.github.io/cv.md

 ---
 title: Curriculum Vitae
+draft: true
 ---

 ## Summary

-I have an Engineering degree in Computer Science and a Master's degree in Machine Learning.
+Engineer's degree in Computer Science and Master's degree in Machine Learning, 5 years of experience as a Software Engineer.

 ## Skills